coozila/dragonflydb/SECURITY.md

 # Security Release Process

-The community has adopted this security disclosure and response policy to ensure responsible handling of critical issues.
+The community has adopted this security disclosure and response policy to responsibly handle critical issues.

 ## Supported Versions

-For a list of supported versions that this project will potentially create security fixes for, please refer to the Releases page on this project's GitHub and/or related project documentation on release cadence and support.
+For a list of supported versions that this project will potentially create security fixes for, please refer to the [Releases page](https://github.com/<your-repo>/releases) on this project's GitHub and/or the related project documentation on release cadence and support.

 ## Reporting a Vulnerability - Private Disclosure Process

-Security is of utmost importance, and all security vulnerabilities or suspected vulnerabilities should be reported privately to minimize risks to current users before they are fixed.
+Security is of utmost importance.
+All security vulnerabilities or suspected vulnerabilities should be reported privately to minimize risks to current users before they are addressed.
 Vulnerabilities will be investigated and patched in the next patch (or minor) release as soon as possible.
 This information will remain internal to the project.

 If you are aware of a publicly disclosed security vulnerability for this project, please **IMMEDIATELY** contact the maintainers privately.
 The use of encrypted email is encouraged.

 **IMPORTANT: Do not file public issues on GitHub for security vulnerabilities.**

+### Reporting Channels

 To report a vulnerability or security-related issue, please contact the maintainers with sufficient details through one of the following channels: